Lanayx/Oxpecker/src/Oxpecker/README.md

 ```
 #### Multi-route composition

-Sometimes you want to compose some generic handler or middleware not only with one route, buth with the whole collection of routes.
+Sometimes you want to compose some generic handler or middleware not only with one route, but with the whole collection of routes.
 It is possible using `applyBefore` and `applyAfter` functions.
 For example:

 ```fsharp